The Double Transpose of the Ruelle Operator: Introduction

-When considering potentials $f\in C(\Omega)$ living outside the Bowen space, even for finite-state spaces, in very few cases the maximal eigendata of the Ruelle operator can be obtained.
+When considering potentials $f\in C(X)$ living outside the Bowen space, even for finite-state spaces, in very few cases the maximal eigendata of the Ruelle operator can be obtained.
 The obstacle one faces to perform the spectral analysis of the operator in this case, by using current mathematical technology, is not only of a technical nature.
-For such potentials the phase transition \footnote{by phase transition we mean $|\mathcal{G}^{*}(f)|>1$.
-See Proposition \ref{prop-exist-auto-medida} for the definition of $\mathcal{G}^{*}(f)$.} phenomenon can take place and this introduces a bunch of new difficulties.
-The classical example, in the Thermodynamic Formalism, of a continuous potential where such phenomena can occur is given by a Hofbauer-type potential see \cite{MR0435352,MR3350377}.
-Basically, in such generality no general mathematical theory exists, and as far as we know, things are handled on a case-by-case basis.
-Other one-dimensional examples of systems which have phase transitions are the Dyson models, the Bramson-Kalikow and Berger-Hoffman-Sidoravicius g-measure examples, and the Fisher-Felderhof renewal-type examples, see \cite{MR0436850,MR1244665,bhs2017,FF70}.
+For such potentials a phase transition, ($|\mathscr{G}^{*}(f)|>1$, see Proposition \ref{prop-exist-auto-medida} for the definition of $\mathscr{G}^{*}(f)$), can take place and this introduces a bunch of new difficulties.
+The classical example, in the Thermodynamic Formalism, of a continuous potential where such phenomena can occur is given by a Hofbauer-type potential see \cite{MR0435352}.
+Basically, in such generality no general mathematical theory exists, and as far as we know, things can only be handled on a case-by-case basis.
+Other one-dimensional examples of systems which have phase transitions are the Dyson models, the Bramson-Kalikow and Berger-Hoffman-Sidoravicius $g$-measure examples, and the Fisher-Felderhof renewal-type examples, see \cite{bhs2017,MR1244665,MR3350377,MR0436850,FF70,MR3928619}.

-The goal of this paper is to initiate the study of the double transpose of the Ruelle transfer operator $\mathscr{L}_{f}$, for a general real continuous potential $f$, defined on a suitable infinite countable Cartesian product of a general compact metric space and the main results obtained here are Theorems \ref{teo-autofunc-bidual} and \ref{teo-Rad-Nik-autofuncao}.
+The goal of this paper is to initiate the study of the double transpose of some suitable extensions $\mathbb{L}_{f}:L^1(\nu)\to L^1(\nu)$, where $\nu\in\mathscr{G}^{*}(f)$, of the Ruelle transfer operator $\mathscr{L}_{f}$, associated to a general real continuous potential $f:X\to\mathbb{R}$, and the main results obtained here are Theorems \ref{teo-autofunc-bidual} and \ref{teo-Rad-Nik-autofuncao}.

-The approach taken here is novel, in so far as it focuses on the bidual of either $C(\Omega)$ or $L^{1}(\Omega,\nu)$ and the extension of the Ruelle operator to these spaces.
-It allows us to solve the problem of existence of maximal eigenfunctions for general continuous potentials.
-With the technique introduced here we are capable of handling the above-mentioned spectral problems, for any continuous potential defined on general compact metric symbolic spaces.
+The approach taken here is novel, in so far as it focuses on the bidual of either $C(X)$ or $L^{1}(\nu)$ and the extension of the Ruelle operator to these spaces.
+It allows us to find a new sufficient condition to solve the problem of existence of maximal eigenfunctions for continuous potentials having low regularity properties.